SubbaiahMoodera/Power-BI-/README.md

 # Power-BI-
-Microsoft Power BI Documents useful to practise and scale up for all levels.
+Helps users of all levels to understand and scale up on Microsoft Power BI Platform or improvise existing knowledge on it.